Excoriate/mcp-terragrunt-docs/docs/typescript-sdk/typescript-sdk-repo-summary.md

   if (rateLimitConfig !== false) {
     router.use(rateLimit({
       windowMs: 15 * 60 * 1000, // 15 minutes
       max: 50, // 50 requests per windowMs
       standardHeaders: true,
       legacyHeaders: false,
+      message: new TooManyRequestsError(
-      message: new TooManyRequestsError('You have exceeded the rate limit for token requests').toResponseObject(), ...rateLimitConfig
+        "You have exceeded the rate limit for token requests", ).toResponseObject(),
+      ...rateLimitConfig,
     }));
   }